DanielBlanco/her-kaminari/README.md

 X-Offset: 10 (optional)
 ```

+**IMPORTANT:** Pagination is done by the API not by this gem, this gem just parses
+the response data and creates a Kaminari compatible collection that you can use in
+your views.

-2. Include Her::Kaminari::Collection in your Her model like this:
+Then include Her::Kaminari::Collection in your Her model like this:

 ```ruby
 class User